andresgongora/synth-shell/README.md

+### Manual instalation of individual scripts
+If you want to skip the above steps, and are only intereset in a very specific script, you can easily use it by its own.
+However, some scripts might source other scripts from the `bash-tools` folder, as they provided shared functioanlities to all scripts.
+If you are interested in a single script from my collection, check whether it depends on a script from bash-tools, and copy the content of said dependency into the script you want.

 ### Uninstallation
 It's hard to say goodbye, but we had good times together, didn't we? :)
 Simply run the following commands and everything will be as before: